kasparsd/widget-context-wporg/readme.md

 # Widget Context

-Contributors: kasparsd
+Contributors: kasparsd, jamescollins
-Tags: widget, widget context, context, logic, widget logic, cms Requires at least: 3.0
+Tags: widget, widget context, context, logic, widget logic, cms
+Requires at least: 3.0
 Tested up to: 3.9.1
-Stable tag: 0.8.1
+Stable tag: 0.8.3
 License: GPLv2 or later

 Show or hide widgets on specific posts, pages or sections of your site.